 Since 1 October 2018, the cap on wrap fees has been lowered to 0.7% per annum.
 This cap on wrap fee will be lowered further to 0.4% from 1 October 2020.

 Since 1 January 2016, CPF Board has lower the cap on Total Expense Ratio (TER) for all CPF-IS Funds.
 The TER reflects a fund's operating cost as a proportion of its net assets, and includes the investment management fees, trustee fees, audit fees and other operational expenses.
 The TER is embedded in the fund's daily NAV (the 'price' of the fund), which means that you will only see it as a reduction of the NAV rather than as an expense on your brokerage statement.

 These are the TER caps imposed on CPF-IS funds: 1.75% for higher risk funds, 1.55% for medium to high-risk funds, 0.95% for low to medium risk; and 0.35% for lower risk funds.

 All-equity funds are classified as high risk, balanced and asset allocation funds are generally medium to high risk, fixed income funds may be low to medium risk.

 Note that the TER will generally include a trailer fee, which is a recurring distribution commission that the fund management company pays to the distributor (brokerage, financial advisor etc) who sold you the fund.
 This fee is paid as long as you hold the fund in your portfolio, and is paid by the fund management company directly to the distributor.
 Trailer fees generally range between 0.5 -1%, and can make up half or more of the fund's total expense ratio.

-Read more about unit trust fees here: A guide to getting ripped off: a dictionary on mutual fund fees.
+Read more about unit trust fees here: A guide to getting ripped off: a dictionary on unit trust fees.

 Understanding how fees can make a difference to your long-term returns is important.
-Click here to find out more about how to maximise your CPF growth.
+Maximise your CPF growth today.